Grimsby: Retail

 High-street shopping is grouped in central Grimsby between the railway and River Freshney, where Victoria Street acts as a central pedestrianised shopping street with an undercover Freshney Place centre to the north.
 Freshney Place is visited by 14 million shoppers a year and employs over 2,000 staff.
 The centre houses over 100 stores, including Marks and Spencer and House of Fraser.
 Constructed between 1967 and 1971 in a joint venture between the old Grimsby Borough Council and developers Hammerson's UK Ltd., it was known as the Riverhead Centre (so named as the development was adjacent to where the two local rivers, the Freshney and the Haven, meet).
 Hammerson's UK Ltd began a £100 million redevelopment of the retail centre, doubling it in size.
 The expanded centre was covered in a glass roof.
 Two multi-storey car parks were constructed at each end of the centre; with this development, the old Top Town area of Grimsby was effectively privatised and roofed over.
 Stores are serviced at the first floor by ramps at the western end, which can accommodate even large vehicles.
 The ramp also provides access to the car park on the roof of the indoor market, which is operated by the local council.
 Freshney Place won a design commendation in the Refurbishment Category of the 1993 BCSC awards.

 In the town centre Bethlehem and Osborne Street are also mixed in use, hosting retail, legal and service functions to the south of Victoria Street.
 Many local independent stores operate, several at the Abbeygate Centre off Bethlehem Street.
 Once the head office of local brewers Hewitt Brothers, the building was renovated in the mid-1980s and now houses restaurants and designer clothing stores.

 The town has two markets, one next to Freshney Place and the other in Freeman Street (B1213).
-This was a dominant shopping area with close ties to the docks, but industry and demographic changes have led it to struggle since the late 1970s.
-Previously the town centre area was rivalled by the Freeman Street shopping area, located closer to the docks.
+Freeman Street, with its close ties to the docks, once rivalled the town centre as the dominant shopping area, but industry and demographic changes have led it to struggle since the late 1970s.
 Freeman Street retains its covered market.
 Grimsby town centre has re-emerged in prominence as the docks declined and shops such as Marks and Spencer relocated to central Grimsby.

 Other developments near the town centre since the 1980s include the Alexandra Retail Park and Sainsbury's to the west of Alexandra Dock, an Asda store between the town centre and Freeman Street, and the Victoria Mills Retail Park off the Peaks Parkway A16, which has several chain stores, including Next and close to a Tesco Extra (the second in the area.
 B&Q opened a large store off the Peaks Parkway to the east of the town centre.
 Unlike many towns where shopping has been built on the outskirts, these and similar developments were placed around Grimsby's town centre.
-This keeps shopping in a compact area, easier on pedestrians and public transport users.